 Software provisioning

-This section contains the achievements and most relevant activities carried out by the SA2 tasks during past year.
+This section contains the achievements and most relevant activities carried out by the SA2 tasks during the past year.

 Since the Deployed Middleware Support Unit (DMSU) task has been moved to the SA1 activity, this document does not contain an update from the DMSU, and it can be found in the SA1 deliverable [R2].

-Quality ssurance: efinition of the UMD quality criteria
+Quality Assurance: Definition of the UMD quality criteria

-The quality criteria team has continued with the improvement of the Quality Criteria (QC) by following the requirements that have been collected from the user and operations community, as well as requirements generated during the software verification process.
-The new criteria are then published in a new release of the documenthis release triggers changes in other documents, such as the mapping tables of the criteria vs the products in UMD, and the wiki pages with the how-to for the verifiers.
+The quality criteria team has continued with the improvement of the QC document (QC document) by following the requirements that have been collected from the user and operations community, as well as requirements generated during the software verification process.
+The new criteria are then published in a new release of the QC document.
+This release triggers changes in other documents, such as the mapping tables of the criteria vs. the products in UMD, and the wiki pages with the how-to for the verifiers.

-The main quality has a release cycle of 6 months, with public drafts every two months, the list of draft and final documents is available in Table 1.
+The main quality QC document has a release cycle of 6 months, with public drafts every two months, the list of draft and final documents is available in Table 1.
 The drafts are peer reviewed by the technology providers, in order to both check the acceptability of the criteria and to disseminate the future changes well in advance among the developers.
-New releases are announced through the proper channel to reach the developers working in the technology provider projects, who know – though this process- which criteria are used to verify their products.
+New releases are announced through the proper channel to reach the developers working in the technology provider projects, in order to let them know which criteria are used to verify their products.

-During one major achievement for the quality criteria team has been the consolidation of the how-to for the verifiers: a set of wiki pages with the practical steps to be performed to verify the criteria mapped to a capability or a specific product.
+During PY3 one major achievement for the quality criteria team has been the consolidation of the how-to for the verifiers: a set of wiki pages with the practical steps to be performed to verify the criteria mapped to a capability or to a specific product.
 These documentation tools – which need to be updated after every new release of the QC document – positively influenced the verification activity, easing the process and reducing the effort required for the verification of a component.

-During the main inputs for the QC document came from the operations community for criteria related to security and information discovery, and from new technology providers.
+During PY2 the main inputs for the QC document came from the operations community for criteria related to security and information discovery and from new technology providers.

 Security: EGI relies for the user and host authentication on a PKI infrastructure, which will migrate during the next year to a new signature algorithm for the certificates (SHA-1 SHA-2).
 The UMD components must provide support for this family of hashing algorithms, and upon request of EGI Operations the 4th release of the QC document included this criterion.

-Information discovery: n the 4th release were also consolidated criteria for the verification of the GLUE2 schema published by the services.
+Information discovery: In the 4th release requirements were also consolidated criteria for the verification of the GLUE2 schema published by the services.
 As GLUE2 is considered by EGI the standard for the service description data, the relevant products are requested to publish correct GLUE2 information.

-New technology providers: EGI signed an MoU with PNSC for the technology provisioning of the QCG middleware stack, the 5th release of the QC document released also the mapping of the criteria the new products, as well as new criteria to verify the new capabilities shipped with the QCG software.
+New technology providers: EGI.eu signed an MoU with Poznan Supercomputing and Networking Center (PNSC) for the technology provisioning of the QosCosGrid (QCG) middleware stack, the 5th release of the QC document released also the mapping of the criteria vs. the new products, as well as new criteria to verify the new capabilities shipped with the QCG software.